-But how will the new model compare to the Galaxy Note 8 that it replaces?
-We've crunched through the rumours to draw out a comparison so you can see what the difference will be.
+We've compared the Note 9 to the Galaxy S9+ in a separate feature, but how does the new model compare to the Galaxy Note 8 that it replaces?
+We've crunched through the numbers to draw out a comparison.

 - Rearranged camera and fingerprint sensor

 - Exciting new colours for Note 9

 The Samsung Galaxy Note 8 measures 162.5 x 74.8 x 8.6mm and weighs 195g.
 The Note 9 shares almost identical measurements, but it is 2mm shorter, 2mm wider and a little heavier, measuring 161.9 x 76.4 x 8.8mm and weighing 201g.
 That's come from Samsung shrinking the top and bottom bezels but making the screen a little bigger.

 Otherwise though, the construction and design of the new phone is very much the same.
 As we for the Galaxy S updates in 2018, it's not a huge year of change for Samsung.